 This means wealthier households will wind up using the second formula, and may be impacted by the upper cap on the penalty.
 For example: for 2017, an individual earning less than $37,000 would pay just $695 (flat-dollar calculation) while an individual earning $200,000 would pay a penalty equal to the national average cost of a bronze plan ($3,396 for 2018).
 This is because 2.5% of his income above the tax filing threshold would work out to about $4,740, which is higher than the national average cost of a bronze plan.
 The IRS publishes the national average cost of a bronze plan in August each year; that amount is used to calculate penalty amounts when returns are filed the following year.

 1) Flat-dollar amount

-In 2014, the flat-dollar penalty will be $95 per uncovered adult (rising to $325 in 2015 and $695 in 2016) plus half that amount for each uninsured child under age 18.
+In 2014, the flat-dollar penalty was $95 per uncovered adult (it climbed to $325 in 2015, and $695 in 2016) plus half that amount for each uninsured child under age 18.
 Your total household penalty is capped at three times the adult rate, no matter how many children you have.
-In 2014, that’s $285 ($975 in 2015 and $2085 in 2016).

 2) Percentage of income

 In 2014, the penalty was 1 percent.
 It rose to 2 percent in 2015, and to 2.5 percent for 2016 and beyond.